 If you’re a bit tech-savvy, here are some tips to take you to the next level, without becoming a web designer.

 Install simple, or advanced analytics then look at which pages or blog posts get the most views.
-This shows you what people are navigating to, or what they’re landing on when then come from search or social.
+This shows you what people are navigating to, or what they’re landing on when they come from search or social.
 Make these pages the next step for your visitor.
 Surface this juicy content.

 8. Start pages

-9. Wordpress Front Page
+9. WordPress Front Page

-If you use Wordpress or similar CMS, create a ‘page’ – not a feed of your blog posts – and set that as a static ‘Front page’.
+If you use WordPress or similar CMS, create a ‘page’ – not a feed of your blog posts – and set that as a static ‘Front page’.
 Now you can customise the content and layout of your home page.